Back in August-September 2018, I got the chance to experience this very solid product twice flying to and from our Point Hacks Team meetup in Tokyo.

 It was my best-value redemption to date, costing only 110,000 Virgin Atlantic Flying Club miles (transferable from American Express Membership Rewards) + US$257 in taxes.
 This is probably one of the ‘sweetest’ sweet spots in the world of frequent flyer points—and I don’t think it will be around for too much longer.

-For an Australia-based traveller, the requirement to book a roundtrip through Flying Club—no one-ways—means that this redemption would best be suited to those looking to embark on an extended holiday including Japan and either the US or Europe.
+For an Australia-based traveller, this redemption would best be suited to those looking to embark on an extended holiday including Japan and either the US or Europe.

 Update to this product